Aleksandra Przegalińska: Life

-Przegalińska is a research fellow at the American Institute for Economic Research and the Center for Collective Intelligence at Massachusetts Institute of Technology.
-She is also a visiting scholar at the Labor & Worklife Center at Harvard University.
+Przegalińska was a research fellow at the American Institute for Economic Research and the Center for Collective Intelligence at Massachusetts Institute of Technology, where she explored human-AI collaboration and ethical frameworks for digital agents.
+Currently, she is a Senior Research Associate at the Center for Labor and a Just Economy at Harvard University.
+In 2023, she was appointed as a member of the Scientific Council at the European University Institute.